Joseph-Nicolas/EECE454_Project/README.md

 # EECE454_Project
-This is where all the datasets, and the jupyter notebooks are stored.
+This is where all the datasets, and the jupyter notebooks are stored for the machine learning project.